Swarna1500/Python-codes_ETSC/README.md

 # Python-codes_ETSC

-Codes from the ETSC python classes
+This file contains codes from the first three classes of python during the ETSC course.